Dobiasd/programming-language-subreddits-and-their-choice-of-words/README.md

 ## Cursing

-Here a [conjecture many of us probably have](http://eev.ee/blog/2012/04/09/php-a-fractal-of-bad-design/) will be confirmed.
+This part here is quite comforting, because a [conjecture many of us probably have](http://eev.ee/blog/2012/04/09/php-a-fractal-of-bad-design/) is confirmed.

 ![cursing](img/cursing.png "cursing")